 Atalanta is also mentioned in the mythology of the Greek hero Jason and his crew, known as the Argonauts.
 According to mythology, she was asked to join the crew as the only woman on the ship.

 In one telling of the myth, Jason rejects Atalanta, stating that she cannot join the group, not because she lacks strength but because the crew members may fight over her.

 Atalanta helped Jason and his crew gain the protection and favor of her beloved goddess Artemis throughout their adventures.

-In some versions of the myth, Atlanta fights with the group as well, and after she is injured, is healed by Medea.
+In several versions of the myth, Atlanta fights with the group, as well, and after she is injured, she is healed by Medea.

 In one of the many adventures of the Argonauts, Atalanta defeats the hero Peleus in a wrestling match at the funeral games of King Pelias in Iolcus.
 This scene became an extremely popular theme in ancient Greek art.